labjacquemont/MIND-GENESPARALLELCNV/README.md

 # Generate cohort specific HMM data

 Now that we have the best quality samples, one can compute the HMM trainning using the option "hmm".
 Before launching the analysis, make sure that the list of the best quality samples is already created and specified in the config file.
-Also on must indicate the location to save the hmm file.
+Also one must indicate the location to save the hmm file.
 This process can not be executed in parallel and can last between 1-2hr for a sample size of ~400 individuals.
 To start the analysis, follow the command line below:

 > ./cnvCallingPipelineWarper.sh 0 10 0-10 $PWD/PipelineInput.config True False hmm